REDDING BOARD OF EDUCATION SPECIAL MEETING

 BOARD MEMBER COMMENT

-Motion: move that the Region 9 Board of Education meeting be adjourned (Hoffman, Reilly).
+Motion: move that the Redding Board of Education meeting be adjourned.
+Hoffman, Whaley.
 Approved.
 Unanimous.

 Submitted by Colleen Pilato